The alley cat

 Nayan Khanolkar, India

 Nayan has been documenting India's wildlife for over a decade.
-He has worked as a Research Fellow with the Bombay Natural History Society and is currently a biology teacher.
+He works as a Research Fellow with the Bombay Natural History Society and as a biology teacher.
 This aids his understanding of flora, fauna and animal behaviour.
 He is currently focused on photographing big cats in urban areas to raise awareness of the conservation of India's rich wildlife heritage.